 An overview of how consciousness works according to the traditional Tibetan Buddhist understanding of mind.
 Within, we cover the different states of consciousness, and how it functions and interacts with objects of awareness.
 Using these theories as a basis, we delve into Buddhist epistemology (theory of knowledge)—what makes knowledge valid or invalid from the Buddhist perspective?
 Finally, we also cover cognitive tendencies of perception, and how they influence our everyday experience of the world around us.
 Requirement: Attendance of at least 50% of course participants, otherwise distance study.

-Module 4: The Buddhist Schematic of Mind · Distance Module November 2019
+Module 4: The Buddhist Schematic of Mind · scheduled for November 2021

 This module is devoted to a general discussion of how the Buddhist system views mind, mental states, and emotions, and how we encounter and experience their complex interactions in our day-to-day lives.
 In particular, we discuss the “technical manuals” of consciousness from the Buddhist perspective (Skt. abhidharma), and introduce how these schematics work.